 - Our marketing is unplanned, and we do reactive marketing because the company is growing incredibly fast.

 - Developing a plan would require a specialized CMO or VP.

 Reactive, fast-moving environments will benefit from having a strategic marketing plan.
 It helps focus efforts and create traction by setting goals and measuring results.
 It also turns marketing into a team effort and dialog—rather than an exercise in top-down assumptions—because team members are clear on priorities and the context for their work.
 And if it’s a matter of finding time, then it can help to bring in external help to get additional perspective and minimize disruption.

 In Part Two, we’ll return to the survey results and review the responses from those who have a formal marketing plan in place.
 We’ll share some great insight into how often they update their plans and how effective those plans have been for their companies.
-To receive updates, you can subscribe to our blog by clicking the button below.
+Please feel free to subscribe to our blow or you can also learn more about our services by downloading the resource below.

 Check out these recent insights from our subject matter experts.